Help or Habits? Make the Right Academic Support Choice for Your Teen

 If they’re saying “I know what to do, I just can’t make myself do it,” an EF coach can help them build the skills behind motivation, planning, and follow-through.

-And, if they’re struggling with both understanding the material and managing the workload, combining tutoring with EF coaching can be a powerful, coordinated approach.
+And if they’re struggling with both understanding the material and managing the workload, combining tutoring with EF coaching can be a powerful, coordinated approach.

 No matter where your child is starting, the goal is the same: help them feel confident, capable, and in control of their learning; now and for the long term.

-Still unsure?
+Still Unsure?

 Use this chart to help you decide.